 The scope of worship in Islam is universal, in the literal sense.
 For the Quran tells us that each and every constituent of creation near or far, seen or unseen, animate or inanimate - worships The True and Only God.
 “Indeed, every being in the heavens and the earth but comes to the All-Merciful as a worshipper.”
 [Quran; 19: 93] It is only human beings, then, that are called upon to voluntarily join in the wonderful symphony of worshipful creation.

-Zakaah's primary goal is not that of simple "charity."
+Zakah's primary goal is not that of simple "charity."
 Allah has instituted other mechanisms for this purpose.
-Rather, Zakaah is much farther seeing and reaching.
+Rather, Zakah is much farther seeing and reaching.
 Its objective is to secure the psycho-spiritual well-being of every single Muslim as an individual servant of Allah, and to safeguard the socio-moral welfare of the entire Muslim nation.

 What is, indeed, so profound about this is that it underscores to humanity that all of its wealth, in fact, is disbursed to it on loan from Allah, who, as the Creator, is the sole Owner of life and all that the living possess.
 Allah has revealed this pillar of faith to every believing community in history.
 But He has expanded it into an inclusive, highly systematized institution enjoined upon all who would follow Islam.

-There is, however, an opinion in the Hanafi school of jurisprudence with regard to determining the correct amount of Zakaatul-Fitr that specifies a half a Saa' of harvested wheat grain or its flour, but one full Saa' for items such as barley, dates, and raisins.
+There is, however, an opinion in the Hanafi school of jurisprudence with regard to determining the correct amount of Zakatul-Fitr that specifies a half a Saa' of harvested wheat grain or its flour, but one full Saa' for items such as barley, dates, and raisins.
 However, this was based on the availability, or scarcity, of these items at the time this opinion emerged.
-Hence, the price of the staple items by which Zakaatul-Fitr is determined must be reconsidered in contemporary circumstances to the advantage of the Zakaat-Fitr recipients.
+Hence, the price of the staple items by which Zakatul-Fitr is determined must be reconsidered in contemporary circumstances to the advantage of the Zakat-Fitr recipients.